 Generations of Frontier Legacy

-Giving up the salt business for a career in surveying, Boone helped lay out some of Missouri's first roadways.
-Boone also took a turn at politics as a member of the first constitutional convention for Missouri in 1820.
+Giving up the salt business for a career in surveying, Nathan helped lay out some of Missouri's first roadways.
+He also took a turn at politics as a member of the first constitutional convention for Missouri in 1820.
 However, it is his life as a soldier for which he is best known.

-As a captain of the Missouri Rangers during the War of 1812, Boone established himself as a capable leader and demonstrated abilities quite equal to his legendary father.
-In 1833, he was made a captain of dragoons, a military regiment at the time, and was stationed at Fort Gibson in Oklahoma.
-He was assigned the task of surveying the boundaries between the Creek and Cherokee Indian nations.
+As a captain of the Missouri Rangers during the War of 1812, Nathan established himself as a capable leader and demonstrated abilities quite equal to those of his legendary father.
+In 1833, he was made a captain of the dragoons, a military regiment at the time, and was stationed at Fort Gibson in Oklahoma.
+He was assigned the task of surveying the boundaries between the Creek and Cherokee American Indian nations.
 Ten years later, he conducted an expedition into the unsettled area of what is now Oklahoma and Kansas.
 On Feb.
-16, 1847, Boone was made major of the First Dragoons.
-In 1850, he was given a commission as lieutenant colonel of the Second Dragoons.
+16, 1847, Boone was made major of the 1st Dragoons.
+In 1850, he was given a commission as lieutenant colonel of the 2nd Dragoons.
 He resigned from military service on July 15, 1853, because of failing health.

-As early as 1834, Boone's sons, James, Benjamin Howard and John Colter were acquiring land on which to build the family home near where Ash Grove now stands.
-Boone and his wife, Olive, left their stone mansion in what is now Defiance, Mo., in 1837 and moved into the newly built house, where Boone lived until his death in 1856.
-This house is now the center of Nathan Boone Homestead State Historic Site.
+As early as 1834, the Boones’ sons, James, Benjamin Howard and John Colter, were acquiring land on which to build the family home near where Ash Grove now stands.
+In 1837, Nathan and Olive left their stone mansion in what is now Defiance, Missouri, and moved into the newly built house, where they lived until their deaths in the 1850s.
+This house is now the center of Nathan and Olive Boone Homestead State Historic Site.
 Nathan and Olive are buried in the nearby family cemetery.

-The house the Boones built began as a double pen log cabin with an open dogtrot through the center.
+The house began as a double-pen log cabin with an open dogtrot through the center.
 It was a story and a half with a sleeping loft on the second floor.
-It was built primarily of locally harvested ash logs with walnut being used for the sills and much of the trim work.
-As time went on, the cabin evolved with the dogtrot being closed in and the exterior being covered in walnut weatherboarding.
-The interior was finished with plaster and lathe.
-During its evolution, from cabin to house, many repairs and improvements were made to update and modernize it and it was lived in until the 1960s.
+It was built primarily of locally harvested ash logs with walnut used for the sills and much of the trim work.
+Eventually, the dogtrot was closed in, the exterior was covered in walnut weatherboarding, and the interior was finished with plaster and lathe.

-In addition to the family cemetery, there are slave graves on the property.
-The Boone family's slaves were instrumental in the operation of the homestead and all of the Boone's agricultural pursuits.
-Many of the former slaves continued to live on or near the homestead properties after the Civil War.
-Of the numerous headstones, to date, two have been found with names inscribed on them.
+In addition to the family cemetery, there are graves of enslaved people on the property.
+The Boone family's enslaved people were instrumental in the operation of the homestead and all of the Boones’ agricultural pursuits.
+Many of the formerly enslaved individuals continued to live on or near the homestead properties after the Civil War.
+Of the numerous headstones, only two have names inscribed on them.

-With planned landscape restoration and the absence of modern intrusions, the view from the house will not be significantly different than when the Boone family settled here.
+With planned landscape restoration and the absence of modern intrusions, the view from the house is not significantly different from when the Boone family settled here.
 Prairie grasslands with large areas of open limestone glades surrounded the house.
 The woodland areas consisted of large groves of ash, walnut and oak trees broken by glades of limestone outcroppings.

-The historic site consists of the cabin, remnants of outbuildings, the family and slave cemeteries and 370 acres of the original Boone homestead.
-The site is currently open and has a small picnic area (grills are available), hiking trails and accessible restrooms with running water.
+The historic site consists of the cabin, remnants of outbuildings, the family and slave cemeteries, and 370 acres of the original Boone homestead.
+It has a small picnic area with a grill and picnic shelter, hiking trails, and accessible restrooms with running water.